 Oral Presentations: Each student will prepare two presentations during the second half of the semester.
 One will be a "journal club" presentation of a published scientific article and the second will be a presentation of the research proposal developed by the student.
 Both of these presentations are required and will be completed with the assistance of the mentor.

 Written Proposal: Each student will prepare a written document detailing their research proposal.
 This will be in the format of a grant application commonly used by the scientific community.
 A written research proposal is required.
 All written research proposals will be evaluated by a PSI program director and sent back to the student with feedback.

 Summer Research (OPTIONAL): Most mentors will offer the student an opportunity to carry out his/her proposed research during the summer.
 It is not necessary to do the summer research to fulfill the program requirements, it is optional.
 Due to established policies at our partner research institutions and liability risk management practices regarding minors, students must be at least 16 before commencing summer research.
 Thus, we request each applicant's date of birth on the application form.

-Students in high school grades Sophomore, Junior, and Senior are invited to apply.
+High school Sophomores, Juniors, and Seniors are invited to apply.
 Also, please note that any student who will be younger than 16 in the summer is NOT eligible for the optional summer research component.
 Students should be 16 by June 1st to ensure timely administrative processing for summer research.
 We may allow students with birth dates up to June 30th, but there will be no exceptions made for students with later birth dates.

 Hayleigh K Ast, ND